Splat Hair Dye Review

 The brand’s products are also extremely accessible, meaning you can most likely find a few of them at your local Walmart.

 The Original formula is said to bleed, but if high color payoff and long-lasting results for a low price are what you’re after, color bleeding can be dealt with by being super careful when your hair gets wet.
-It’s safe to say that we wholeheartedly recommend the brand,
+It’s safe to say that I wholeheartedly recommend the brand,

 Splat Promotions & Discounts